First Baptist Church (Asheville, North Carolina): Exterior

 The front facade features a colossal hectastyle portico and the building's walls are covered with pressed brick laid in a mechanical bond.
 A monumental triple entrance fronts the building, with a tall central door flanked by two doors at 3/4 its size.
 Each door is beneath a Greek cross with polygonal apses framed by headers laid in a diamond pattern.

 Above the portico's cornice the building is crowned by a massive dome spanning the building's 90 foot diameter, inspired by that of the Florence Cathedral.
 The dome is covered in Ludowici roof tiles arranged in a graduated color scheme, transitioning from darker reds at the roof's base to a bright shade of green near the apex.

 Interior

 Churchgoers enter the building through a large vestibule.
 The vestibule's southern wall has matching closed-string half-turn staircases with winders that create a spiral effect.
 The stair has steps made of marble and rounded handrails that terminate in a spiral shape.
 Another triple doorway bridges the vestibule and auditorium of the church.

 The auditorium is a large open space that fills the main bulk of the church building.
 It has five aisles and four blocks of curved chestnut seats.
 Balconies, supported partially by posts, line the church's polygonal walls along the rear of the room.

 The church underwent extensive renovations in 1955 which altered the color scheme and added panels to conceal television facilities.
 Additional Art Deco detailing and designs were added in what was believed to be the style of Ellington.

+Other uses

+Since 2024, the Asheville Symphony Orchestra has used the First Baptist Church for the majority of their performances.
+The church seats 900 for orchestral performances, and its acoustics have been spoken of favorably.